Learn investing basics

 LTCG tax on mutual funds: the ₹1.25L exemption explained

-From Budget 2024, Long Term Capital Gains (LTCG) on equity mutual funds are taxed at 12.5%, but only above ₹1.25 lakh per financial year.
-Below that, gains are completely tax-free.
+From Budget 2024, LTCG on equity MF is taxed at 12.5%, but only above ₹1.25 lakh per financial year.
+Below that — completely tax-free.

 What counts as LTCG?

-Gains on equity mutual fund units held for more than 12 months are treated as LTCG.
-If you sell units after holding them for over a year, your profit is LTCG — not your full redemption amount.
+Gains on equity MF units held for more than 12 months.
+If you sell after 1+ year, your profit is LTCG — not your full redemption amount.

 The tax harvesting strategy

-Every year, you can redeem equity fund units worth up to ₹1.25L in gains — completely tax-free.
-Then immediately reinvest the same amount.
-This resets your cost basis to the current NAV, permanently reducing your future tax liability.
+Every year, redeem equity fund units worth up to ₹1.25L in gains — tax-free.
+Reinvest the same amount immediately.
+Your cost basis resets to current NAV, permanently reducing future tax.

 • Redeem units with up to ₹1.25L gain before March 31